Áron Márton: During communist rule

-In 1945 - after the death of Cardinal Jusztinián Serédi - Pope Pius XII wanted Márton to become the next cardinal for the Hungarian nation, therefore leading Serédi's vacant see.
+In 1945 – after the death of Cardinal Jusztinián Serédi – Pope Pius XII wanted Márton to become the next cardinal for the Hungarian nation, therefore leading Serédi's vacant see.
 But the opposition of the Hungarian Communists saw another prelate chosen for the position.

 Márton continued to be a strong advocate for religious freedom and human rights which made him an opponent of the Romanian Communists and of the dictatorial regime that it had established in late 1947.
-The bishop was arrested on 21 June 1949 and was sentenced to life imprisonment in mid-1951; but in 1953 - with the change of the political climate in Romania - the circumstances of his imprisonment became more bearable.
-Pius XII in 1949 (while Márton was jailed) even elevated him to the rank of archbishop "ad personam".
-He was moved into a villa in the outskirts of Bucharest but was not allowed to have contact with the outside world.
+The bishop was arrested on 21 June 1949 and was sentenced to life imprisonment in mid-1951; but in 1953 – with the change of the political climate in Romania – the circumstances of his imprisonment became more bearable.
+Pius XII in 1949 (while Márton was jailed) gave him the personal title of archbishop ("ad personam"), though he made no public announcement of this and informed Márton in a private letter.
+Márton was moved into a villa in the outskirts of Bucharest but was not allowed to have contact with the outside world.
 He was released in 1955.

 Márton decided to revisit his bishopric after his release where he received a grand welcome on the part of an enthusiastic crowd.
 This proved embarrassing for the authorities and he was confined to house arrest following this.
 Márton was not allowed to leave the bishopric building for the decade and was permitted to emerge later in 1967.
 He was released as a result of negotiations that Cardinal Franz König had conducted in Bucharest.
 But Márton was still cautious of possible harassment from the authorities and volunteers often accompanied him on his pastoral visitations to ensure he was safe and left alone.
 He served as the President of the Romanian Episcopal Conference from 1970 to 1980.
 In 1972 he was diagnosed with cancer.
 He travelled several times to Rome where he met with Pope Paul VI.

 Death

 Márton submitted his resignation from his diocese to Pope John Paul II and the resignation was later accepted on 2 April 1980.
-He died not long after this on 29 September and was interred in the diocesan cathedral.
+He died not long after this, on 29 September, and was interred in the diocesan cathedral.
 During his battle with cancer he had never taken painkillers and continued with his work with great resilience.
 He was granted the posthumous title "Righteous Among the Nations" from Yad Vashem in Israel on 27 December 1999 for his activities in defending the Jews during the war.

+Márton's remains were exhumed from their original resting place in the crypt of St. Michael's Cathedral (Alba Iulia) and reinterred in a sarcophagus located in the main section of the cathedral on 29 September 2016.